The-AI-Alliance/community/README.md

-This Community repo is where our community shares community events, content and activities that members can contribute to and participate in.
-Add to any of these community lists by submitting a pull request:
+This repo is where our AI Alliance community shares meetings, events, projects and activities that members can contribute to and participate in.
+Add to any of these community lists by submitting a pull request, contacting dnielsen@thealliance.ai, or joining one of our meetings:

 Quick Links: [Blogs](/blog/readme.md), [Videos](/videos/readme.md), Events ([online](https://github.com/The-AI-Alliance/community/tree/main/events/office-hours), [in-person](https://thealliance.ai/events)), [Projects](https://github.com/the-ai-alliance/), and [Resources](/resources/readme.md)

 ## New to our Community?
-* Join our Community Team Meetings: Tuesday #1 and Tuesday #2 🗓️ **Tuesday Meeting #1 6:30 am Pacific | 9:30 am Eastern | 5:00 pm GMT** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)
+Join our Community Team Meetings: Tuesday #1 and Tuesday #2
+- 🗓️ **Tuesday Meeting #1 6:30 am Pacific | 9:30 am Eastern | 5:00 pm GMT** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)
-🗓️ **Tuesday Meeting #2 4:30 pm Pacific | 7:30 pm Eastern | 8:30 am Tokyo** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)
+- 🗓️ **Tuesday Meeting #2 4:30 pm Pacific | 7:30 pm Eastern | Wednesday 8:30 am Tokyo** [Google Meet link](https://meet.google.com/awx-nmrg-hvo)

-- **Would you like to speak?** [Sign up here](https://forms.gle/TvkEe4GnnD4HC8mX7)
+**Would you like to speak?** [Sign up here](https://forms.gle/TvkEe4GnnD4HC8mX7)
 - **Welcome new members : 8:30 am Pacific | 10:30 am Central | 11:30 am Eastern | 4:30 pm GMT**
 * [Getting Started Guide](getting-started-guide.md) - How to get started as a member of the AI Alliance.